-Among these artists are Italian mezzo-soprano Cecilia Bartoli, French tenor Benjamin Bernheim, Spanish tenor Plácido Domingo, Venezuelan conductor Gustavo Dudamel, Peruvian tenor Juan Diego Flórez, German tenor Jonas Kaufmann and Bulgarian soprano Sonya Yoncheva.
+Over the years, Rolex’s commitment to the arts has grown to include many leading artists, prestigious institutions and festivals.
+They include Italian mezzo-soprano Cecilia Bartoli, French tenor Benjamin Bernheim, Venezuelan conductor Gustavo Dudamel, Peruvian tenor Juan Diego Flórez, German tenor Jonas Kaufmann and Bulgarian soprano Sonya Yoncheva.

-Rolex also supports the foremost cultural institutions from around the world, such as the Teatro alla Scala in Milan, London’s Royal Opera House, the Metropolitan Opera (The Met) in New York, the Opéra national de Paris, the Teatro Colón (Colón Theatre) in Buenos Aires, the National Centre for the Performing Arts (NCPA) in Beijing and the Vienna Philharmonic Orchestra.
+Rolex also supports the foremost cultural institutions from around the world, such as the Teatro alla Scala in Milan, London’s Royal Opera House, the Metropolitan Opera in New York, the Opéra national de Paris, the Elbphilharmonie in Hamburg, the Teatro Colón in Buenos Aires, the National Centre for the Performing Arts in Beijing and the Vienna Philharmonic.

-In 2012, the brand was delighted to incorporate the highly acclaimed Salzburg Festival into its cultural portfolio and became Exclusive Sponsor of the Whitsun Festival, directed by Cecilia Bartoli.
-These flourishing partnerships are based on a mutual commitment to excellence.
+In 2012, the brand was delighted to include the acclaimed Salzburg Festival among its partnerships and became Exclusive Sponsor of the Whitsun Festival, directed by Cecilia Bartoli.

-Rolex remains increasingly active in the arts with the aim of helping to perpetuate an artistic heritage and make a unique and lasting contribution to culture around the world.
+Rolex is increasingly active in the arts and is making a unique and lasting contribution to culture around the world.